 Allocation to all categories, except the Retail Portion, if any, shall be made on a proportionate basis, subject to valid Bids received at or above the Offer Price.
 The allocation to each Retail Individual Bidder shall not be less than the minimum Bid Lot, subject to availability of shares in Retail Portion, and the remaining available Equity Shares, if any, shall be Allocated on a proportionate basis.
-For further details, please refer the chapter "Offer Procedure" on page no. 330 of this Prospectus.
+For further details, please refer the chapter "Offer Procedure" on page no. 331 of this Red Herring Prospectus.

-(2) The Offer for Sale has been authorised by the Promoter Selling Shareholder by his consent letter dated June 16, 2021 and the No. of Equity Shares offered are as follows:
+&lt;sup>(2) The Offer for Sale has been authorised by the Promoter Selling Shareholder by his consent letter dated June 16, 2021 and the No. of Equity Shares offered are as follows:

-Name of the Promoter Selling Shareholder No. of Equity Shares Offered Mr. Abhishek Bansal 90,00,000
+Name of the Promoter Selling Shareholder No. of Equity Shares Offered Mr. Abhishek Bansal Up to 90,00,000